Killers of the Flower Moon: The Osage Murders and the Birth of the FBI by David Grann is a heart-wrenching one.

 Osage people were mysteriously dying, and so did the people looking into the case.
 The newly formed FBI took on the case as a result – with J Edgar Hoover and Tom White – leading the group.

-This story is riddled with lies, secrets, mystery, and history.
+Killers of the Flower Moon is riddled with lies, secrets, mystery, and history.
 Grann does a great job of setting the scene and providing insight to both the FBI and the Osage.

 If you’re interested in history or true crime, I’d recommend you check this out.